Luke-Jacobs/Lyric-Framework/README.md

 ![Zoomed Out Results](Pictures/tSNE%20Zoomed%20Out.png)

 This graph contains a lot of artists!
-We can zoom in further to see clustering by genre:
+(I like my Christian rock :) ) We can zoom in further to see clustering by genre:

 ![Zoomed Results](Pictures/tSNE%20Zoom.png)